 The INSP News Service provides free content and translation to street papers.
 It circulates content from within the network and external media partners.
 It also adds value to street papers by using INSP's unique position to create exclusive content.
 INSP journalists detect and report on global trends relating to homelessness and social justice, and secure support from high profile contributors.

-In the past year, street papers used over £500,000 worth of INSP material - 10 times the operational cost of the service itself.
+In 2012, street papers used over £600,000 worth of INSP material - over ten times the operational cost of the service itself!

 But the INSP News Service does more than change the world for people in poverty.
 It also changes perceptions of millions of readers, by putting a human face on homelessness and building relationships across social boundaries.
 It offers a refreshing outlet that is focused on positive change for the world.

-Find out more in this video, introduced by INSP Patron David Schlesinger (Chairman, Thomson Reuters, China), and INSP Patron Jon Snow (Channel 4 News).
+Find out more in this video, introduced by INSP Honorary President David Schlesinger (Managing Director, Tripod Advisors, former Editor-in-Chief, Reuters News) and INSP Ambassador Jon Snow (Channel 4 News).

 Street papers exist to tackle homelessness and poverty.
 Vendors buy their street paper or magazine at 50% of the cover price and sell them on at a profit to generate an income.